Fitsearch

 User flows & user stories

-I developed user flows to determine which features and screens needed to be designed for implementation.
+I developed user flows based on how might we questions and lightning demo research to identify the features and screens required for implementation.

 Low fidelity wireframes